ibm-cloud-architecture/refarch-eda/README.md

 <img src="docs/hl-arch.png" width="1024px">

-(the source is developed with [Cognitive Architect tool](https://ppylonpdpxy01.sl.bluecloud.ibm.com/cogarch/)).

-To document the components we are adding numbering:
+To document the components involved in this architecture we are adding numbers with detailed descriptions:

 <img src="docs/hl-arch-num.png" width="1024px">

-1- **Data and event sources** reference events coming from IoT device, mobile app, webapp, database triggers or microservices.
-Click stream from webapp or mobile app are common events used for real time analytics.
-An event producer is any component capable of creating an event notification and publishing it to an event channel.
+1- **Data and event sources** reference events coming from IoT devices, mobile apps, web apps, database triggers or microservices.
+Click stream from web apps or mobile apps are common events used for real time analytics.
+An event producer is any component capable of creating an event notification and publishing it to an event channel or backbone.

 [Read more ...](docs/evt-src/README.md)

 2- **Event consumers** are any components capable of receiving and reacting to event notifications.
 Event consumers carry out activities as diverse as detecting  business threats and opportunities, performing actions, or monitoring event flows.
 Like event producers, software modules that are event consumers should aim to be cohesive and loosely coupled.
-In modern architecture consumer are functions as a service, traditional applications (in the enterprise network) and microservices.
+In modern architecture consumers are functions as a service, traditional applications (in the enterprise network) and microservices.
 Microservices are also producers.
 As microservice persists its own data in its own store, and architects may leverage EDA to manage data consistency between services.
 We are addressing this pattern in [the service-mesh section below](#service-mesh).

 [Read more ...](docs/evt-consumer/README.md)